taehyounpark/queryosity/docs/guide/column.md

 ```

 1. Custom constructor arguments.
-2. Each input column is passed as a `column::observable`, which preserves its laziness even within the entry-loop, i.e. it is not computed unless `value()` is called. (see below)
+2. A column "observable" remains lazy even inside the entry-loop, i.e. it is not computed, until `value()` is called (see also below).
 3. Custom member functions.
 4. Custom member variables.
-5. The definition is optimized (no-copy) for `double`, but will still work for all other compatible types (e.g. `float`), which are converted first.
+5. The input arguments are optimized (no-copy) for `double`, but will still work for all convertible types, e.g. `float`.

 ```{.cpp .no-copy }
 auto c = df.define( column::definition<sum>(), a, b );
 ```

-At first glance, this just looks like a lot of boilerplate code for just doing `auto c = a+b`.
+At first glance, this just looks like a lot of boilerplate code for just doing `auto c = a+b;`,
-But there are ample opportunities (via inheritance) to customize the behaviour for more complicated definitions.
+but there are several options to customize the behaviour for more complicated definitions.

 !!! tip "Power of observables"

-    Passing an input column as a `column::observable`, which defers its computation until `value()` is invoked, can potentially result in significant performance gains.
+    Passing an input column as a `column::observable<Val>`, which defers its computation until `value()` is invoked, can be used to optimize the computation graph for performance.
-    In general, input columns must be computed prior to evaluating the defined column, always incurs their associated computational costs.
+    In general, input column values need to be computed in order to compute a dependent column, which incurs their associated performance costs.
-    With observables, analyzers can pick and choose which ones need to be computed versus which can be ignored to save on unnecessary compute time.
+    With observables, you can pick and choose which ones are computed versus ignored to save time.

     Consider a scenario in which there are two methods to compute a quantity: